Let's learn how to perfectly cook Corn on the Cob in the Instant Pot Pressure Cooker, which is easier and faster than ever.

 Remove husks and silk from your ears of corn.

-Add 1 cup of water into the instant pot insert.
+Add 1 cup of water into the Instant Pot insert.
 Place the trivet (the one that came with your IP) and then arrange 4 ears of full corn (as pictured).
-You can also break the ears of corn in halves.
+You can also break the ears of corn in half.

-Close the Instant Pot with pressure valve to Sealing.
+Close the Instant Pot with the pressure valve to Sealing.
 Cook on High Pressure for 2 minutes.

 Use kitchen tongs to remove the hot ears of corn from the pot.
 Serve warm with butter, salt, pepper, and lime juice.